 for this.
 And the economic argument is

 very powerful.
-It says that if we lower
+It says that if you lower

-1998 Ron Paul 40:7 But this is not only true when we are
+But this is not only true when were

 dealing with drugs.
 It has to do with